hibeekaey/open-source-project-generator/docs/UNIFIED_GENERATION_WORKFLOW.md

 ## Future Enhancements

-The unified workflow enables future enhancements:
+The comprehensive workflow enables future enhancements:

 - Template caching and offline mode improvements
-- Enhanced validation and linting
+- Comprehensive validation and linting
 - Plugin system for custom components
 - Advanced configuration management
 - Performance optimizations

 ## Migration Notes

-Existing code using the old separate workflows will continue to work as the old methods now redirect to the unified workflow.
-However, new development should use the unified approach directly.
+Existing code using the old separate workflows will continue to work as the old methods now redirect to the comprehensive workflow.
+However, new development should use the comprehensive approach directly.